-There will be two further Phase 2 competition windows in 2022:
+There will be 3 Phase 2 competition windows in 2022:

 When will I know if I have been successful in the competition?

 Please see the guidance for the current application window for details.
 Projects which are successful at the initial assessment stage will need to complete due diligence to BEIS’ satisfaction and agree to our proposed Grant Funding Agreement.
-Please be aware that you cannot make any claims for payment against costs incurred before you have signed a Grant Funding Agreement with BEIS.
+You cannot claim funding against any costs incurred before you have signed a Grant Funding Agreement with BEIS.
 Any work undertaken before this is done at your own risk and BEIS does not have an obligation to pay for any costs incurred.

 Where can I find out information about past IETF winners?

-The outcomes from the first Phase 1 competition, Summer 2020 window, have been published.
-Further details about Phase 1 and Phase 2 winners will be published in due course.
+See the outcomes from the first Phase 1 competition window, Summer 2020.
+We will publish details of Phase 1 and Phase 2 winners in due course.

-Where can I find out information about other support?
+Where can I find information about other support?

 If you have a question about the IETF that hasn’t been answered here, please contact us at IETF@beis.gov.uk.

-Summary of support available to support innovation, research and development into low-carbon technologies and systems.
+- Net Zero Innovation Portfolio: summary of support available to support innovation, research and development into low-carbon technologies and systems

 Restrictions on applications and resubmissions